 The planning stage also describes the specific stages of the project development, work needed in each stage, and cost estimation.

 The timeline should be frequently revisited.
 Nothing is set in stone when it comes to software development, since it’s always a complex process to handle, so adaptability is key.

 Waydev is trusted by over 1,000 engineering leaders worldwide.
 Discover how our complete Git Analytics tool features can also help you to increase velocity and reduce cycle time.

-The next part of an effective software project plan is conceptual designing.
+The next part of an effective project planning software is conceptual designing.
 This has nothing to do with the aesthetics, but with the project architecture and functionality.

 As a result, it’s done by software architects and engineers to make sure the flow, structure and the functionality meet the project requirements.
 It can include:

 In this stage of the software development life cycle, it’s expected to create either simple, easy to understand wireframes that show the functions and interactions of the product – or prototyping, if you need feedback from users on the proposed features.

 Before moving on, we have to take a look at this step of the planning process checklist.

 You need to set software metrics to track and measure performance and code quality.
 Setting these metrics should take place at the beginning of the project development, to secure a clear and steady workflow with as few roadblocks as possible